xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-11-13-shut-the-box-is-live.markdown

 This application has been a long time coming, mostly down to my lack of free time and/or willingness to work on it, but I'm glad it's finally published, now to try and release some updates and add some more nice features.

-If you enjoy the game, please feel free to leave me a rood rating / comment in the Store.
+If you enjoy the game, please feel free to leave me a good rating / comment in the Store.

  [1]:{{ site.url }}\shutthebox